josephquested/redux-breakout/README.md

     ...
         <button onClick={() => this.props.changeMood(this.props.id)}>Change Mood</button>

-        // see? we're passing the family memeber id in now too, don't worry, i'll explain soon ^ ...
+        // see? we're passing the family member id in now too, don't worry, i'll explain soon ^ ...
   }
 })
 ```

-The reason we had to do this is because when `FamilyMember.js` was handling our `changeMood()` function, it already had a reference to it's id in `this.state.id`.
+The reason we had to do this is because when `FamilyMember.js` was handling our `changeMood()` function, it already had a reference to it's `id` in `this.state.id`.
 So we didn't need to pass that prop down into the button. **BUT**, now our `changeMood()` function exists up in `App.js`, so we need to make sure our family member id can make it up there successfully.

 We're getting pretty close to a working app now, we can check to see that our `action` call is functioning properly by putting a `lomega` in our `reducer.js`, like so: